3.30.23

 Pricing is one of the most important drivers of revenue growth and profitability.
 It is one of the most efficient ways to drive margin because any price increase drops straight to the bottom line.
 If you’re a SaaS leader looking for new levers of revenue growth, take our B2B SaaS Pricing course.

-2. Consider adding volumetric or tiered pricing components (grows with volume, usage, revenue, etc. or “good, better, best” packages) to help align your pricing with the value you are creating for customers.
-Learn more about different usage-based pricing models in this report
+2. Add volumetric or tiered pricing components (grows with volume, usage, revenue, etc., or “good, better, best” packages) to align pricing with customer value and usage.
+Learn more about different usage-based pricing models in our usage-based pricing report.

-3. Default to annual upfront prepayments charged immediately after contract signing.
-This will drive much stronger cash flow (see point 30) than other contracting models (e.g. paid monthly or quarterly instead of annually, or paid upon customer go-live rather than at contract signing).
-You can always add flexibility but start here as a default.
+3. Default to annual upfront prepayments to strengthen cash flow, adding flexibility only as needed.
+This will drive much stronger cash flow (see point 30) than other contracting models (e.g., paid monthly or quarterly instead of annually, or paid upon customer go-live rather than at contract signing).

 A note about stock-based compensation